talentdeficit/jsx/README.md

 ## really important note ##

-this is a preview of the 2.0 release. there are lots of changes. see [CHANGES.md](CHANGES.md) for the overview or read this document for the details
+this is a preview of the 2.0 release. there are lots of changes. see [CHANGES.md](CHANGES.md) for the overview or read this document for the details. use master if you want the last 1.x version

 ## index ##